 Service/organisation What they do in brief Contact details Autistic Spectrum Team Provide support and strategies to pupils, staff and families for children with ASD.
 Sarah Foden 01872 323052 CAMHS The service helps children and young people deal with emotional, behavioural or mental health issues.
 A referral can be done by the family, School or School Nurse.
 01872 221400 CLEAR counselling service CLEAR enables children and young people having experienced an abusive relationship(s) to flourish within a therapeutic setting.
-Simon Carpenter 01872 540366 Dyslexia Support Service Provide support and strategies to pupils, staff and families for children with Dyslexia.
+A referral can be made by the school or Early Help Hub.
+Dyslexia Support Service Provide support and strategies to pupils, staff and families for children with Dyslexia.
 Support can be obtained by the school Early Help Hub The Early Help Hub is the single point of contact for council and community health Early Help services for children in Cornwall.
 It provides information, advice and guidance, as well as access to Early Help services.
 01872 322277 Monday to Thursday, 8.45am to 5.15pm and 8.45am to 4.45pm on Fridays Early Support Team Early Support is an approach that works to ensure that services for disabled children are better coordinated, with a key working practitioner who can offer a single point of contact, coordination and support where families need it.
-Crin Whelan 01872 323329 Educational Psychology Service The Educational Psychologist works closely with the SENDCo covering a range of work such as observing children, supporting staff in school working with specific children and working closely with the SENDCo on a range of matters.
+Crin Whelan 01872 323329 Educational Psychology Service The Educational Psychologist works closely with the Inclusion Lead covering a range of work such as observing children, supporting staff in school working with specific children and working closely with the Inclusion Lead on a range of matters.
 Children have to be referred to the Educational Psychologist and this would only be after a period of intervention has taken place in school and at home.
 Referrals can only be made through school.
-Family Support workers Provide support to families with behaviour management, finances, housing, parenting programmes and signposting to other agencies.
-Ness Little 01872 322972 Hearing Support Service Provide support and strategies to pupils, staff and families for children with hearing impairments.
-Beverley Vann 01726 63803
+Family Support workers Provide support to families with behaviour management, finances, housing, parenting programmes and signposting to Support can be obtained by contacting the Early Help Hub.

-Paediatrician Assess the needs of children with SEND.
-Provide support and Dr Murty/Dr Lewis advice.
-01872 254516 Parenting Support Provide free groups and training/workshops for Lorna Searle parents/carers/families.
-01726 824974 Penhaligon's Friends Provide bereavement support for children, young people and 01209 210624 their parents and carers.
-School Nurse Team Provide support to schools for children with specific health Marie Blackbeard needs.
+other agencies.
+01872 322277 Hearing Support Service Provide support and strategies to pupils, staff and families for children with hearing impairments.
+Beverley Vann 01726 63803 Paediatrician Assess the needs of children with SEND.
+Provide support and advice.
+Dr Murty/Dr Lewis 01872 254516 Parenting Support Provide free groups and training/workshops for parents/carers/families.
+Lorna Searle 01726 824974 Penhaligon's Friends Provide bereavement support for children, young people and their parents and carers.
+01209 210624 School Nurse Team Provide support to schools for children with specific health needs.
 Signpost to other agencies.
-SEN Assessment and Carry out the process of Statutory Assessment and maintain Key workers are allocated by Cornwall Provision Team Statements/EHCPs.
-Provide advice and guidance to ensure a Council. child's needs are being met appropriately.
-Social, Emotional and Carry out observations and assessments, such as the Boxall Kernow SEMH Support- Penny Hermes.
-Mental Health Support Profile, to provide additional strategies that school can Referrals can be made through the school. implement to support children.
-Speech and Language Provide support and strategies to pupils, staff and families for Referrals can be made through the school.
-Therapy Service children with delay in learning to talk, speech sound production difficulties, learning difficulties, cleft palate, stammering, Sarah Newing selective mutism, autism, hearing impairment and physical 01726 873033 disabilities.
-Social Care Work with families to ensure all children's needs are met.
-MARU 0300 1234 101 Vision Support Service Provide support and strategies to pupils, staff and families for Theresa Maunder children with visual impairments.
-01579 341335
+Marie Blackbeard SEN Assessment and Provision Team Carry out the process of Statutory Assessment and maintain Statements/EHCPs.
+Provide advice and guidance to ensure a child's needs are being met appropriately.
+Key workers, Toby Wilson is allocated by Cornwall Council to Mount Charles.
+SENDCo's can make contact if required.
+Social, Emotional and Mental Health Support Carry out observations and assessments, such as the Boxall Profile, to provide additional strategies that school can implement to support children.
+Kernow SEMH Support- Penny Hermes.
+Referrals can be made through the school.
+Speech and Language Therapy Service Provide support and strategies to pupils, staff and families for children with delay in learning to talk, speech sound production difficulties, learning difficulties, cleft palate, stammering, selective mutism, autism, hearing impairment and physical disabilities.
+Referrals can be made through the school.
+Sarah Newing 01726 873033 Social Care Work with families to ensure all children's needs are met.
+MARU 0300 1234 101 Vision Support Service Provide support and strategies to pupils, staff and families for children with visual impairments.
+Theresa Maunder 01579 341335